Xceptance/xlt-documentation/content/en/load-testing/Manual/535-report-customization.md

 ---
 title: "Test Suites"

-weight: 20
+weight: 535
+type: docs

 description: >
-  XLT uses the concept of a test suite to control code and .
+  All about the XLT reports.
 ---

 {{% pageinfo %}}